 16 Tyler Street, Boston, MA 02111

 Juicy Spot Cafe is yet another underrated location on this list that I think deserves more recognition!
 This cozy little joint is most known for its rolled ice cream.
 They also have tons of flavors!
-In addition, they sell other deserts and bubble teas.
+In addition, they sell other desserts and bubble teas.
 I highly recommend ordering their Thai Milk Tea.
 It’s so good!

 Juicy Spot Cafe also has locations in New York City and Seattle, so if you’re visiting any other US cities, definitely check them out!